Wisconsin Mesothelioma Treatment and Doctors

 David W. Johnstone, M.D.

-Dr. Johnstone is a professor of cardiothoracic, thoracic, and general surgery at the Medical College of Wisconsin.
+Dr. Johnstone is a cardiothoracic, thoracic, and general surgery professor at the Medical College of Wisconsin.
 Among his areas of specialty is the surgical treatment of pleural mesothelioma.
-He provides several types of surgical procedures and uses minimally-invasive surgeries whenever possible.[5]
+He provides several types of surgical procedures and uses minimally invasive surgeries whenever possible.[5]

 Wisconsin Mesothelioma Clinical Trials

-If you are living with mesothelioma, you probably already know that your treatment options are limited.
+If you have mesothelioma, you probably already know that your treatment options are limited.
 This is why clinical trials are so important.
-Not only do they help lead to new treatments for everyone, but clinical trials provide opportunities for patients with challenging cancers like mesothelioma.
+Not only do they help lead to new treatments for everyone, but they also provide opportunities for patients with challenging cancers like mesothelioma.

 - Patients with mesothelioma may qualify if they have not responded to standard therapies.